Last Updated on June 14, 2023 by Lori Walker

 Yes, cookies generally retain their taste after freezing, especially if stored correctly in an airtight container or if wrapped tightly to prevent freezer burn.

-How long does it take to take the cookie dough out of the fridge before baking?
+How long does taking the cookie dough out of the fridge take before baking?

 It’s recommended to refrigerate the cookie dough for a minimum of 30 minutes and a maximum of 24 hours.